 Making Sense of Fall Protection Safety Lanyards

 Fall hazards are abundant and varied, making them difficult to protect against.
 Every single situation is different and employers need to work with employees to ensure that the correct solution is in place.
-The solutions may be easy or they may be complex, but either way, as the narrator of the opening sequence of The Six-Million Dollar Man said, “We have the technology.”
+The solutions may be easy or they may be complex but, either way, we have the technology.”

 While the answer to a problem can be something like guardrails, very often employers are faced with the challenge of finding ways for their employees to “tie-off”.
 As they work through the process, it is important that they determine not just what the anchor point is going to be, but what type of lanyard to use.
 Many factors come into play when determining this, not the least of which is fall distance.
 But you can’t choose the proper equipment if you don’t understand the options available.